-- Interpersonal disagreements: if you have an interpersonal problem you can’t solve, get Quinn or Alex, or get HQ.
+- Interpersonal disagreements: if you have an interpersonal problem you can’t solve, get Alex, or get HQ.
 If it’s something serious, get event staff.
 If there are serious threats of violence, we’re out of our depth.
 Call 911.

 - Finding your tables: if you’re GMing multiple tables, the HQ staff will be trying to keep you at the same table as much as possible.
 If you’ve got plans or need something, let HQ know and we’ll try to accommodate.